 “The fact that BioCam was able to collect data that is useful for scientific monitoring on its first deployment is a tribute to the hard work that went into preparations for this expedition from the teams at the University of Southampton, the MARS team at the NOC, local industry partners and the captain and crew of the RRS Discovery.
 We are looking forward to its next deployment.”
 Unfortunately, the imagery also demonstrated the presence of a large amount of man-made litter.
 The area is characterized by strong tidal currents, and coral colonies form natural obstacles on which plastic debris can easily snag.

-Hayley Hinchen from the Joint Nature Conservation Committee said, “It has been fascinating to see first-hand the coral mounds in the area, some of which are thriving and others which are struggling to recover.
+Hayley Hinchen, Joint Nature Conservation Committee, said: “It has been fascinating to see first-hand the coral mounds in the area, some of which are thriving and others which are struggling to recover.
 This survey has confirmed that, even after more than 15 years of fisheries closures, the impacts of bottom trawling are still evident, and some newer pressures seem to be growing.
 The level of litter that we observed across the site is quite shocking, and we still don’t know how this is affecting the seabed communities we’ve seen over the last three weeks.

 Further detailed analysis of the imagery and samples will be necessary to fully evaluate the changes in biodiversity and communities of marine animals in the area since 2011.
 This work is part of the CLASS programme (Climate Linked Atlantic Sector Science), which aims to increase our understanding of how the ocean will evolve under a changing climate and increased human exploitation, with the objective of supporting sustainable marine management.
 The BioCam project is funded by the NERC’s Oceanids Programme.